Nathan Sprenkel

 Nathaniel Sprenkel (born April 18, 1990) is an American soccer player.

 Career

 College

-Sprenkel played his first year in 2008 at Duquesne University in Pittsburgh, but returned to Indiana to play at DePauw University from 2009–2011.
+Sprenkel played his first year in 2008 at Duquesne University in Pittsburgh, but returned to Indiana to play at DePauw University from 2009 to 2011.
 While with the DePauw Tigers, Sprenkel helped the squad capture the North Coast Athletic Conference tournament title.
 He was also named a NSCAA Second-Team All-American, and the NCAC's Defensive Player of the Year.
 He graduated from DePauw in 2012 with a major in Psychology and minor in Education.

 USL PRO

 Sprenkel signed with USL PRO side Antigua Barracuda FC and made his professional debut in a 1–0 loss against the Orange County Blues.
-Later in 2012 he signed a two-year contract with Chicago Soul between 2012–13 before returning to in Greenscastle, Indiana to become an assistant coach for DePauw's soccer team.
+Later in 2012 he signed a two-year contract with Chicago Soul between 2012 and 2013 before returning to in Greenscastle, Indiana to become an assistant coach for DePauw's soccer team.

 Indy Eleven

 The Zionsville native signed with his home team, the Indy Eleven, on November 11, 2013.